Approx. Time Difference

 Plan to arrive on the Official Start date of the program.
 If you submit your flight itinerary to PUC-Rio by the deadline, transportation from the airport to your host’s residence will be provided.

-A PUC-Rio orientation will take place the day following the official arrival.
-A second UCEAP orientation will take place later on that week.
+A PUC-Rio orientation will take place the day following the official arrival date.
+A second UCEAP orientation will also take place that week.
 Attendance at both orientations is mandatory.

 Travel to Your Host Country